Propulsion-Free Satellites {© 01/05/19}

 This gives us a minimum perigee radius of: R = r + 1.2 x H = 16102346 m

-The mass of the satellite is unimportant; as stated before, satellite mass does not affect orbital shape and satellite velocity.
+Satellite mass is unimportant; as stated elsewhere on this website, it does not affect orbital shape or velocity.

 The three controlling variables for Options A to C are as defined below: